Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Proof of Theorem 1

 In the digit recognition experiments, we resized the images of SVHN dataset to $28\times 28$ images to have the same size of the MNIST and the USPS datasets.
 This is necessary because we use the same encoder across all domains.

 In our experiments, we used cross entropy loss as the discrimination loss.
 At each training epoch, we computed the combined loss function on the training split of data and stopped training when the loss function became constant.
 We used Keras for implementation and ADAM optimizer with learning rate $lr=10^{-4}$.
 We have run our code on a cluster node equipped with 2 Nvidia Tesla P100-SXM2 GPU's.
-The implemented code is provided as a supplement.

-All the datasets have their own standard training/testing splits in all domains.
-For each experiment, we used these testing splits to measure performance of the methods that we report in terms of classification accuracy.
 We used the classification rate on the testing set to measure performance of the algorithms.
-We performed 10 training trials and reported the average performance and the standard deviation on the testing sets for these trials.
+We performed 10 training trials and reported the average performance and the standard deviation.